 By default, Ascend will create one database per Data Service within Snowflake after setup of the data plane is complete.
 However, you need to create an initial database in order to establish a Snowflake connection in Ascend when setting up a data plane (please make sure to do this as the user you created above):

 CREATE DATABASE ASCEND_DB;

-- Once you login, go into Admin Settings (top left) -> Connection Management.
+- Once you login, go into Admin Settings >Connection Management.

 - Create a new Snowflake connection.
 The connection must have an ACCESS TYPE of Read–Write and allow access from the Data Services you want to use the connection for.
 You should have at least one Data Service present.
 Use the database name created in Step 4 above when setting up the connection.

-- Go into the settings of the Data Service of interest, and click Data Plane Configuration.
+- Navigate to the settings of the Data Service, and select Data Plane Configuration.

-- Pick the connection you have just created from the dropdown.
+- Select the connection you created from the dropdown.
 You may leave the rest of the fields blank unless you wish to override fields from your connection.

 |Snowflake Connection||The Snowflake connection to register to the Data Service.|